 The ability to make UPL supplemental payment policies has important implications for states’ decisions regarding the use of Medicaid managed care.
 Since UPLs are computed based only on FFS days in a hospital or other institutional setting, transitioning populations from FFS to managed care means fewer FFS days and lower potential UPL supplemental payments.
 If the shift in inpatient days from FFS to managed care is large enough in a particular state, the loss of federal matching dollars for UPL payments may outweigh the savings the state realizes through managed care.
 Furthermore, since higher-cost populations, such as individuals with disabilities, account for a significant share of hospital days, transitioning these populations into managed care has the most significant effect on the UPL.

 Some states expanding managed care models (e.g., California, Florida, Texas) have received Section 1115 demonstration waiver authority to allow for the continued use of supplemental payments while expanding the use of Medicaid managed care.
 In the 1115 waivers that have been approved by CMS, states’ supplemental payments have been contingent upon additional requirements that do not typically apply to FFS UPL payments.
 For example, payments from uncompensated care pools created under the waivers may not exceed the cost of uncompensated care as defined for DSH payments, while payments from delivery system reform incentive pools have been contingent upon providers’ achieving metrics related to delivery system improvements.

-Learn more by reading MACPAC’s 2012 issue brief, Medicaid UPL Supplemental Payments, and our June 2015 March 2014 report chapters, Using Medicaid Supplemental Payments to Drive Delivery System Reform and Examining the Policy Implications of Medicaid Non-Disproportionate Share Hospital Supplemental Payments.
+Learn more by reading MACPAC’s 2012 issue brief, Medicaid UPL Supplemental Payments, and our June 2015 and March 2014 report chapters, Using Medicaid Supplemental Payments to Drive Delivery System Reform and Examining the Policy Implications of Medicaid Non-Disproportionate Share Hospital Supplemental Payments.